To use our systems you will normally need to work within the command-line environment of a terminal session.

 All the linux distributions with a graphical desktop will have an X server running by default.
 You won't have to install anything extra.

-Download and install Xming.
+Install Xming from the Software Hub.
 Ensure it is running before you connect to our systems.
 If you are using a Cywin or Windows Subsystem for Linux terminal, do "export DISPLAY=localhost:0.0" before following the instructions below.

 Download and install XQuartz.
 Ensure that it is running before following the instructions below.